-***Please note that language courses and computer courses are not part of the program curriculum and hence related credits will not count towards your degree.
+***Language courses and computer courses are not part of the program curriculum and hence related credits will not count towards your degree.

 To fulfill the practice and professional development requirements of the MPA program, students complete the Skills For Impact modules and an Applied Policy Project.
 Additionally, it is strongly recommended that students undertake an internship during the summer between the first and second years of study.